OwnKng/Models-for-EDA---Clustering/README.md

 In general, the further a location is from London, the less house prices have increased since 2008.
-It’s worth noting that locations closer to London (and those in London) also had higher house prices to start with
+It’s worth noting that locations closer to London (and those in London) also had higher house prices to start with.
-- so prices started higher than they were elsewhere in England and Wales, and have grown faster.
+In these locations, prices started higher than they were elsewhere in England and Wales and have also grown faster.

 ``` r
 library(sf)